-Whether summer brings dry heat or humid rain to your region, July is prime time for vehicle maintenance.
-People assume that winter weather demands extra care.
+Whether summer brings dry heat or humid rain to your region, now is the perfect time for vehicle maintenance.
+People assume that only winter weather demands extra care.
 But summer has its own special considerations.

-If you’re not on top of fleet maintenance, your drivers could be stranded in heat waves or downpours.
+If you’re not on top of fleet maintenance management, your drivers could be stranded in heat waves or downpours.
 Not only is extreme weather risky, but it can dampen morale—and productivity.

 It pays to optimize your vehicles for summer.
 Here are nine fleet maintenance tips to start you off.

 Get Summer-Ready With These 9 Fleet Vehicle Maintenance Tips